 (a) Lot depth: Any existing lot appearing on the Tax Map as of July 1, 1995 which has a depth of ninety-five (95') feet and a minimum frontage of forty (40') feet shall be deemed to meet the requirements of this section.
 (All lots located in Strathmere on the west side of Commonwealth Avenue generally have a depth of ninety-five (95') feet.

-(b) Open decks may encroach into the required rear yard setback a distance of ten (10’) feet.
-Roof top decks are permitted provided they do not exceed 25% of the total building footprint.
+(b) Roof top decks are permitted provided they do not exceed 25% of the total building footprint.

-(c) A maximum building coverage of 27% is permitted for lots 8,000 square feet and less.
-Lots over 8,000 square feet in area shall not exceed a maximum building coverage of 20%.
+(c) A maximum building coverage of 27% is permitted.
 Open decks are excluded from the building coverage in the RR district or in the RC district when developed as single-family detached residential.

-(d) A maximum Floor Area Ratio (FAR) of 0.54 is permitted on lots 8,000 square feet and less.
-Lots over 8,000 square feet in area shall not exceed a maximum Floor Area Ratio (FAR) of 0.40.
+(d) A maximum Floor Area Ratio (FAR) of 0.54 is permitted.

 (i) In calculating the floor area ratio decks/porches are excluded from the total floor area.